Wind Turbine Training

 Off-site Support Resources

 We have used our extensive operation and maintenance related ‘core knowledge’ to develop programs to support off-site technical resources and ensure that they have a sufficient understanding and awareness of operational wind turbines to fully to enable them to support field-based teams.
+These programmes have been designed to capture management and supervisory resources.

 Remote Operations staff